simonoxen/plastimatch/doc/sphinx/getting_started.rst

 --------------------

-The recommended method for downloading plastimatch is to use subversion to download the source, and compile from source.
+The recommended method for downloading plastimatch is to use subversion to download the source code, and then compile the source.
 To download using subversion, use the following command::

   $ svn co http://forge.abcd.harvard.edu/svn/plastimatch/plastimatch/trunk plastimatch